USS Shangri-La: Vietnam War

 In 1970, Shangri-La returned to the western Pacific after an absence of 10 years.
 She got underway from Mayport on 5 March, stopped at Rio de Janeiro, Brazil, from 13 to 16 March, and headed east through the Atlantic and Indian oceans.
-She arrived in Subic Bay, Philippines on 4 April, and during the next seven months launched combat sorties from Yankee Station.
+She arrived in Subic Bay, Philippines on 4 April, and during the next seven months, operating in the capacity of an attack carrier (CVA), launched combat sorties from Yankee Station.
 Her tours of duty on Yankee Station were punctuated by frequent logistics trips to Subic Bay, by visits to Manila and Hong Kong, in October, and by 12 days in drydock at Yokosuka, Japan, in July.

 On 9 November, Shangri-La stood out of Subic Bay to return home.
 En route to Mayport, she visited Sydney, Australia; Wellington, New Zealand; and Rio de Janeiro, Brazil.
 She arrived in Mayport on 16 December and began preparations for inactivation.
 After inactivation overhaul at the Boston Naval Shipyard, South Annex, Shangri-La decommissioned on 30 July 1971.
 She was placed in the Atlantic Reserve Fleet and berthed at the Philadelphia Naval Shipyard.

 Fate

 Shangri-La remained in the reserve fleet for the next 11 years, and was stricken from the Naval Vessel Register on 15 July 1982.
 She was retained by MARAD for several years to provide spare parts for the training carrier Lexington.
-On 9 August 1988, she was sold for scrap and later towed to Taiwan for demolition.
+On 9 August 1988, she was sold for scrap and later towed to Kaohsiung, Taiwan for demolition.
+The nameplate of Shangri-La has been placed to the left-hand side of the entrance at a steel manufacturing company in Kaohsiung.

 One of Shangri-La's four propellers is on display outside Meding's Seafood in Milford, Delaware.

 On 6 September 2017, USS Shangri-La's bell was placed on display at Jacksonville University NROTC Building as a permanent loan.
 The bell was found by a farmer in his field at Hudson, Florida, in June 2017.
 He notified the USS Shangri La Reunion Group, who repaired and restored the bell before loaning it to the NROTC unit.